 2. Better customer satisfaction

 When customers are angry or frustrated, the last thing they want is to be ignored.
-A 2018 report by Forrester found that a staggering 66% of adults believe that having their time valued by a company was the best thing they can do to provide a good online experience.
+A 2018 report by Forrester found that a staggering 66% of adults believe that having their time valued by a company is the best thing they can do to provide a good online experience.
 Understanding that a customer doesn't have all day and giving them a solution as quickly as possible (without sacrificing quality) is a great way to show them you value their time.

 If you provide great customer service by answering fast, your customers are going to stick around for longer.
 A study published by the University of Pennsylvania shows that even when your response isn’t necessarily what the customer wants to hear, just answering in a quick and professional way manages to retain 30% of those customers.